PeterDrake/liber_pythonis/level_i/markdown/count_occurrences_of_character_in_string.md

-# Spell: Count Occurrences of a Character in a String
+# Spell: Count Occurrences of Character in String

 ## Incantation